-On behalf of the City of Rockford, Illinois (the "City"), Kane, McKenna and Associates, Inc. (KMA) has been retained by First Rockford Group to conduct an analysis of the potential qualification and designation of certain property located in the City, to be addressed herein as the proposed Redevelopment Project Area (the "RPA" or "TIF District").
+On behalf of the City of Rockford, Illinois (the "City"), Kane, McKenna and Associates, Inc. (KMA) has been retained to conduct an analysis of the potential qualification and designation of certain property located in the City, to be addressed herein as the proposed Redevelopment Project Area (the "RPA" or "TIF District").

-The City is pursuing the RPA designation as part of its strategy to promote the revitalization of the targeted property and thereby assist the City in achieving its policy goal of promoting economic redevelopment.
+The City is pursuing the RPA designation as part of its strategy to promote the revitalization of the targeted property and thereby assist the City in achieving its policy goal of promoting economic development.
 By undertaking the designation, the City will help strengthen the RPA as a significant contributor to the City's overall economic base.

-Based upon the analysis completed to date, KMA has reached the following conclusions regarding the potential qualification of the RPA as a TIF District:
+Based upon the preliminary analysis completed to date, KMA has reached the following conclusions regarding the potential qualification of the RPA as a TIF District:

-- 1) The proposed TIF District meets the criteria for a "conservation area," as the term is defined under the TIF Act - Overall, the parcels within the proposed TIF District either have declined, or are in danger of declining, toward a blighted condition.
-This condition prevents, or threatens to prevent, the healthy economic and physical development of properties in a manner that the community deems essential to its overall economic health.
-Because the majority of structures are over 35 years of age, the proposed TIF District is especially vulnerable to potential physical decline and would meet statutory criteria as a conservation area TIF. - 2) Current conditions impede redevelopment - The conditions found within the proposed TIF District present a barrier to the area's successful redevelopment.
+- 1) The proposed TIF District meets the criteria for a "conservation area," as the term is defined under the TIF Act - Overall, the parcels within the proposed TIF District have declined toward a blighted condition.
+This condition prevents, or threatens to prevent, the healthy economic and physical development of properties in a manner that the community deems essential to its overall economic health. - 2) Current conditions impede redevelopment - The conditions found within the proposed TIF District present a barrier to the area's successful redevelopment.
 Without the use of City planning and economic development resources to mitigate such conditions, potential redevelopment activities are not likely to be economically feasible. - 3) Viable redevelopment sites could produce incremental revenue - Within the proposed TIF District, there are parcels which potentially could be redeveloped or rehabilitated and thereby produce incremental property tax revenue or other additional revenues to the City.
 Such revenue, used in combination with other City resources for redevelopment incentives or public improvements, would likely stimulate private investment and reinvestment in these sites and ultimately throughout the TIF District. - 4) Pursuit of TIF designation is recommended - To mitigate the existing conditions (thereby promoting the improved physical condition of the proposed RPA) and to leverage the City's investment and redevelopment efforts, KMA recommends that the City pursue the formal TIF designation process for the RPA.